primev/mev-commit/p2p/README.md

 ## Demo

 1. Start local anvil node
-2. Deploy core contracts by running `make core` from `contracts` directory
+2. Deploy core contracts and register a provider by running `make setup` from `contracts` directory
-3. Register provider by running `make provider-reg` from `contracts` directory

-4. Start local bidder node by running `make bidder` from `p2p` directory
+3. Start local bidder node by running `make bidder` from `p2p` directory

-5. Run `make getcode` from `contracts` directory to get the code of the bidder node
+4. Run `make getcode` from `contracts` directory to get the code of the bidder node

-6. Enable deposit manager for bidder.
+5. Enable deposit manager for bidder.
 This command sets the code of the bidder EOA to the DepositManager implementation.
   ```
   curl -s -X POST http://localhost:13523/v1/bidder/enable_deposit_manager \
     -H 'Content-Type: application/json' -d '{}' | jq
   ```

-7. Run `make getcode` from `contracts` directory again to get the code of the bidder node
+6. Run `make getcode` from `contracts` directory again to get the code of the bidder node

-8. Get valid providers.
+7. Get valid providers.
 The returned list included providers which are both connected via p2p, and fully registered/staked with the provider registry.

 ```
 curl -s http://localhost:13523/v1/bidder/get_valid_providers | jq
 ```

-9. Set target deposit of 3 ETH for only provider returned by `get_valid_providers`
+8. Set target deposit of 3 ETH for only provider returned by `get_valid_providers`

 ```
 curl -s -X POST http://localhost:13523/v1/bidder/set_target_deposits \